martin-ger/esp32_eth_wifi_bridge/README.md

 restart
 ```

 The bridge will reboot.
 Connect a WiFi client to the AP — it will receive an IP from the upstream network's DHCP server via the Ethernet uplink.
+You can then access the bridge via mDNS at `http://esp32-bridge.local`:

-To set a management IP for web access:
+You can set a static management IP for web access if required, e.g.:

 ```
 set_mgmt_ip 192.168.1.200 255.255.255.0 192.168.1.1